dilipabc/node_frame_1/README.md

     ```

 * Note :
-    * You need to send file with files field name.
+    * You need to send the file with the files field name.
-    * You are able to send multiple file with files field.
+    * You are able to send multiple files with the files field.
-    * If are you want set file name then please see the helper functon.
+    * If are you want to set a file name then please see the helper function.
-    * With this helper function you are able to upload any type of files.
-If are you want to validat then please see the helper function.
+    * With this helper function, you are able to upload any type of files.
+If are you want to validate then please see the helper function.
     * This helper function return uploaded file name.

 ## License